matheus-1618/Atreus/README.md

 Anti-Ransomware Ryuk software.

-Disclaimer: Not intendend to be a production Counter Measure, only a good approach to identify and mitigate Ryuk actions.
+Disclaimer: Not intended to be a production Counter Measure, only a good approach to identify and mitigate Ryuk actions.
 </div>